Nate Holland

-Nate Holland (born November 8, 1978 in Sandpoint, Idaho) is an American snowboarder.
+Nate Holland (born November 8, 1978, in Sandpoint, Idaho) is an American snowboarder.
+He competed for the United States at the 2006 Winter Olympics in Turin, where he finished fourteenth; at the 2010 Winter Olympics in Vancouver, where he finished fourth; and at the 2014 Winter Olympics in Sochi, where he was eliminated in the quarterfinals.

 Holland won a gold medal in Snowboard Cross at the 2007 Winter X Games XI in Aspen, Colorado.
 He won another gold medal at the 2008 Winter X Games XII, beating Markus Schairer in the finals.
-He competed for USA at the 2006 Winter Olympics in Turin, where he finished fourteenth; at the 2010 Winter Olympics in Vancouver, where he finished fourth; and at the 2014 Winter Olympics in Sochi, where he was eliminated in the quarterfinals.
-Nate has won seven gold medals in the X-games, five of which were back to back, creating a new world record for most medals won in a row in Boarder-X. Nate Holland has been paving the way for his sport, competing in races long before it was an official Olympic competition.
-Nate has competed in the Olympics three times.
+Holland has won seven gold medals in the X-games, five of which were back to back, creating a new world record for the most consecutive medals won in Boarder-X.

 Personal life

-Nate Holland married his wife, Christen, in June, 2012.
-They live in the North Tahoe area, in Truckee, Calif.
+Holland married his wife, Christen, in June 2012.
+They live in the North Tahoe area, in Truckee, California.
 Nate is the middle child of three brothers.
 His younger brother, Pat Holland, also competes in Boarder-X competitions.